Meekings History, Family Crest & Coats of Arms

 Early History of the Meekings family

-Another 189 words (14 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meekings History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Meekings research.
+Another 65 words (5 lines of text) covering the years 1541, 1614, 1614, 1600 and 1675 are included under the topic Early Meekings History in all our PDF Extended History products and printed products wherever possible.

 Meekings Spelling Variations

 Welsh surnames are relatively few in number, but they have an inordinately large number of spelling variations.
 There are many factors that explain the preponderance of Welsh variants, but the earliest is found during the Middle Ages when Welsh surnames came into use.
 Scribes and church officials recorded names as they sounded, which often resulted in a single person's name being inconsistently recorded over his lifetime.
 The transliteration of Welsh names into English also accounts for many of the spelling variations: the unique Brythonic Celtic language of the Welsh had many sounds the English language was incapable of accurately reproducing.
 It was also common for members of a same surname to change their names slightly, in order to signify a branch loyalty within the family, a religious adherence, or even patriotic affiliations.
 For all of these reasons, the many spelling variations of particular Welsh names are very important.
 The surname Meekings has occasionally been spelled Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

 Early Notables of the Meekings family (pre 1700)

 Prominent amongst the family during the late Middle Ages was Thomas Machen (c.
 1541-1614), an English mercer who was mayor of Gloucester three times, Member of Parliament for Gloucester in 1614; Bathsua Reginald Makin (c.1600-c.1675) English middle-class proto-feminist who...